adhikariprajitraj/Advent-of-OR/Day 6/day6_model.md

 ## 2. Objective Function

-My goal here is simple: **Maximize the total portfolio profit net of transaction costs.**
+The goal here is **Maximize the total portfolio profit net of transaction costs.**
 I think we just sum up the expected profit from the target positions and subtract the costs of getting there.

 $$